 Echinacea can be divided at its root and distributed to make more plants.
 You can do this either in fall or spring.
 Choose a plant that has been established for at least a few years.
 To divide, dig up an entire purple coneflower plant and remove most of the soil.
 You will see that there are several plants stemming from the root ball clump.
 Pull them apart with your hands, or if it is really tough, divide with a knife.
 Right after dividing them, move them to their new permanent location.

 Regardless of the method you use, once your Echinacea crop is established, there is little you need to do to care for them.
 In mid-fall the flowers will come to seed, leaving the blackened cone at the top.
 You can leave the flower like this through the winter, and just cut back the old flower a few inches down come spring.
 A new one will grow in its place.
 The seeds will also fall from the seed cone and plant themselves in the garden, thickening the crop.

 Harvesting Echinacea Petals and Leaves

 These parts of the plant are most potent when they first begin to appear in mid-summer.
 You can cut the plant stem at the point where new leaves are growing.
-You can use petals and leaves fresh, or dry them and store for future use.
-To dry, lay the cut flower on a mesh screen, or hang upside down.
+You can use petals and leaves fresh, or dry them and store them for future use.
+To dry, lay the cut flower on a mesh screen, or hang it upside down.
 If hanging, make sure you have something below to catch the leaves as they fall.
 Dried plant parts can be stored in a glass container.